EU parliament rejects carbon market rescue fix

 Ireland, holder of the rotating EU presidency, said support for the carbon market was still a priority and it would seek agreement from member states, debating in parallel with the parliamentary process, as a matter of urgency.

-The Commission, the EU executive, and many in the power sector are keen for a higher carbon price to drive investment in lower carbon energy.
+The Commission and many in the power sector and elsewhere in industry are keen for a higher carbon price to drive investment in lower carbon energy.

 "The carbon market is now in a coma, until a clear intervention takes place," an emissions trader said.